 - Demonstrate financial need through submission of the Free Application for Federal Student Aid (FAFSA) and the CSS PROFILE.

 - Intend to major in one of the following fields: Biology, Biochemistry & Molecular Biology, Chemistry, Computer Science, Mathematics, or Physics.

-- You may either complete the application online or complete and mail the PDF application.
-The application deadline has been extended from January 15 to February 1, 2017.
+- You may either complete the application online or complete and mail the PDF application by February 1.
 Please attach a brief statement (250-300 words) explaining your past experiences/accomplishments in the sciences and your personal interest in becoming a scientist.